haso2007/augment-trial-reset/README.md

 ## ⚠️ Important Notes

 - Each reset requires a new account
-- Limited to 2-3 trials per device
+- Resets the device trial counter to zero
 - Must be run with editor closed
-- Trial counter resets to zero
+- Automatically generates a new email for each reset

 ## 🔒 Security Features